oracle-livelabs/oci/oci-opensearch/deploy-cluster/deploy-cluster.md

 ## Task 2: OCI OpenSearch cluster health check

 1. Connect to the instance via SSH:
+In oder to connec to the OpenSearch cluster, we have to crete an instance on the same subnet as the cluster and SSH to that instance first.

+You can find more information [here] (https://docs.oracle.com/en-us/iaas/Content/GSG/Tasks/testingconnection.htm)

       ```bash
       <copy>ssh -i ~/.ssh/<your_ssh_key> opc@<your_VM_instance_public_IP></copy>